tsdat/tsdat/docs/config/aws_template.md

 !!! danger "AWS Admin Privileges Required"

-    This deployment can only be run by AWS administrators, so we assume the user has a basic understanding of code development, Docker containers, and the AWS cloud.
+    This deployment can only be run by users with AWS administrator privileges, so contact your organization's cloud admins if you need access.
+In addition, you should have a basic understanding of code development, Docker containers, and the AWS cloud.

 ## Overview